nodejs/wiki-archive/ES6-Modules-in-Node.md

 ### Option 2: New file extension for ES6 Modules

 Details: This option will require users to use .jsm or something similar as the file extension for any ES6 module.
+Likely to be used exclusively (will break older node versions) or to be used coupled with a .js file (e.g. `project/hello.js` and `project/hello.jsm` both exist, doing `require('project/hello')` will prefer .jsm file if it exists otherwise will use .js file).

 Cons: